 But inside is where all the glam Art Deco-style action is.
 The bar, designed by Julian Beattie from MakeStuff, is fitted out with refurbished 1930s vintage cinema seats, which Berger traced back to the old Carlton Movie House.
 The walls are lined with photographs from classic Hollywood and beyond: David Lynch, Jack Nicholson, Agnes Varda.

 And then there’s the 57-seat theatre, which eschews vintage chic for comfort.
-On any given week expect three or four new-release films, starting with I, Tonya, The Shape of Water and Ladybird, alongside classics such as Death in Brunswick and Fargo.
+On any given week expect three or four new-release films, this week expect Simon Baker's Breath, The Isle of Dogs and Solo: A Star Wars Story, alongside classics such as *Breakfast at Tiffany's and Chinatown.

 Beyond the usual popcorn and choc-tops, the bar has a local focus too.
 A simple menu, done in collaboration with Umberto, the fine Italian restaurant up the road, includes antipasto, meatballs, polenta chips and calamari.
 Drinks come from Three Ravens, Hawkers and Noisy Ritual, and there’s a batch-brew coffee from Padre.
 In an ode to the building’s history, there’s also a cocktail called Motor Spirit.